mathewsrc/Operationalizing-an-AWS-ML-Project/README.md

 ### Uploading data to S3

-The snipped code bellow shows how to donwload data using wget command and upload it to AWS s3 using the cp command
+The snipped code bellow shows how to donwload data using wget command and upload it to AWS s3 using the cp command.

  ```
  %%capture